 There are number of opportunities available to students in England.

 It is only fitting that Haileybury Australia has a partnership with its ancestor, Haileybury England.
 Two Year 12 students are specially selected each year to spend a month in the English country town of Hertford where they attend classes with their fellow English Haileyburians.

 Haileybury also has a partnership with the prestigious Eton College as part of the Organ Scholars Program.
 This partnership further enhances the strong Organ Program that Haileybury offers at its Keysborough campus.

-15. USAEvery three years the Music Department sends a selected group of students to tour the United States of America.
+Every three years the Music Department sends a selected group of students to tour the United States of America.
 During the trip students are exposed to other musicians from various schools and gain valuable performance experience.
-As well as the tour a Gary Burton Scholarship is granted to one music student every year and as such they are invited to Boston for a few weeks to further enhance their music skills.
+As well as the tour a Gary Burton Scholarship is granted to one Music student every year who is then invited to Boston for a few weeks to further enhance their music skills.

 Every year Senior School students participate in World Challenge.
 World Challenge encourages student to develop valuable skills for later life, such as teamwork, leadership, problem-solving and communication.
 Students who participate in the Ecuador trip spend time scaling volcanoes, braving the Amazon, frolicking with sea lions, tasting authentic Ecuadorian foods and working with under developed communities.
 Each year the challenge country is rotated between Nepal and Ecuador.

-Haileybury students participated in a expedition to Fiji that took them to many parts of the islands.
-During the expedition students experienced culture ceremonies, hiking through the Nausori Highlands, kayaking in the Yasawa Islands and a 5-day home stay and community service work in the Nasivikoso Village.
+Haileybury students participated in an expedition to Fiji that took them to many parts of the islands.
+During the expedition, students experienced culture ceremonies, hiking through the Nausori Highlands, kayaking in the Yasawa Islands and a five-day home stay, and community service work in the Nasivikoso Village.
 These expeditions provide students with valuable life skills such as leadership, communication and problem solving.